 I find it interesting that despite the fact that my dad was a civil engineer in a town planning department, until that day at Chelsea, I had never heard of someone who called themselves a landscape architect – let alone a garden designer, which gets to the real point of this post.

 The landscape industry is growing and there are lots of opportunities for people of a variety of skill sets.
 I found my way through design and media, but you might find a path in business, or horticulture and gardening, or non-profit management, or something else… the options are vast.

-Eighteen years later, I look back and I wish I’d been able to ask more questions from someone who went ahead of me.
+Twenty-plus years later, I look back, and I still wish I’d been able to ask more questions from someone who went ahead of me.
 I wish I’d have had more mentoring.

 I did my very best to tell him everything I know about design schools and horticulture programs, and paths he might choose and I think (hope) I was able to expand his ideas and encourage him along his path.
 It felt good and not only was I happy to spend the time, I look forward to seeing where he goes in this industry.
 I think I got just as much out of our talk as he did.

 If you are reading this and you are a seasoned professional, I’d encourage you to help someone starting out (as much as you can).
-And if you are considering a landscape career here – know that I have never experienced an industry with more genuinely nice people.
-So feel confident about reaching out and asking for some help, mentorship or guidance.
+And if you are considering a landscaping career here – know that I have never experienced an industry with more genuinely nice people.
+So, feel confident about reaching out and asking for some help, mentorship, or guidance.
 You will probably find that the people who make up this industry as just as lovely as the gardens and landscapes we create.